RajAbey68/ko-lake-villa-website/EMAIL_SETUP.md

-# Email Setup for Ko Lake Ambalama Contact Form
+# Email Setup for Ko Lake Villa Contact Form

 ## Overview
 The contact form is configured to send emails to multiple recipients when a visitor submits a message through the website.